Bira/octopus-carnival/_posts/2022-12-01-bitterstrike.md

 A Winterbole treant, patterned after a coniferous tree, serving as one of Bitterstrike's vassals.
-It's a Large Fey Magical Beast (plant) and a Level 8 Elite Soldier with 182 HP and a speed of 8 with Forest and Ice walk..
+It's a Large Fey Magical Beast (plant) and a Level 8 Elite Soldier with 182 HP and a speed of 8 with Forest and Ice walk.
 It has Threatening Reach 2, and a **Wooden Body** trait that makes it take ongoing 5 fire damage (save ends) whenever it takes fire damage.